JerryX1110/FMG-based-Action-Recognition/README.md

 - After preprocessing,`window_data_new` will be created.

 ## Usage
-### Train model
+### Training of Recognition Model
-- For comparison with our GAM-Net, three widely-used strong action recognition models, including Long short-term memory (LSTM), Artificial Neural Network (ANN), and Convolutional Neural Network, were employed.
+- For comparison with our **GAM-Net**, three widely-used strong action recognition models, including Long short-term memory (LSTM), Artificial Neural Network (ANN), and Convolutional Neural Network, were employed.
 You can easily train and evaluate the model by running the script below.
 ```python
 python main.py
 ```
-- Before train the model,you can change model_name and subject_index to decide which model to train and which subject's data to use.
+- Before train the model, you can change model_name and subject_index to decide which model to train and which subject's data to use.

-### Sensor placement optimization
+### Sensor Placement Optimization Algorithm
-You can run the script below to run the Sensor placement optimization algorithm.
+You can run the script below to run the Sensor Placement Optimization algorithm.
 ```python
 python SPO.py
 ```

-### Result visualize and analysis
+### Result Visualization and Analysis
-you can run the script below to visualize all of the above results.
+You can run the script below to visualize all of the above results.
 ```python
 python result_visualize.py
 ```